-IMPLEMENTATION CHECKLIST
+TABLE 173: IMPLEMENTATION CHECKLIST

 Supply Chain Management

 Municipality Details Answers

 Name of Municipality KZ225 Msunduzi

 Contact Person (name): Dudu Ndlovu

 Email address: dudu.ndlovu@msunduzi.gov.za

 Phone: 033 392 2472

 Name of the Head of the SCM Unit (if different to above): N/A

 Question Answer Comment on progress Date for completion Official(s) responsible 1 Has the Council adopted a SCM policy in terms of SCM regulation 3?
-Yes N/A N/A N/A 2 (show many staff are employed by the SCM Unit? v full time staff equivalent, a person shared another function or working part-time on is shown as a fraction) 51 30 of the 51 employees are from the stores which includes a majority of general workers and petrol attendants N/A N/A 2.1 How many positions are unfilled, ie waiting for an appointment? (full time equivalent) 61 N/A N/A N/A 2.2 Has a job description been developed for each position within the SCM Unit?
+Yes N/A N/A Head: SCM 2 51 30 of the 51 employ- ees are from the stores which in- cludes a majority of general workers and petrol attendants N/A N/A 2.1 How many positions are unfilled, ie waiting for an appointment? (full time equivalent) 52 SCM Head post advertised in No- vember 2011, the 13 other vacancies will be filled in 12/13 2012/13 DMM:HR 2.2 Has a job description been developed for each position within the SCM Unit?
 Yes N/A N/A N/A